Command options / Setting tags¶

 This is used with --nac

-to specify reciprocal-space direction
+to specify reciprocal-space direction at

-at \(\mathbf{q}\rightarrow \mathbf{0}\).
-See the detail
+\(\mathbf{q}\rightarrow \mathbf{0}\).
+See the detail at

-Imaginary part of self energy¶
+Imaginary and real parts of self energy#

 --ise